February

 Running a tourism business brings both rewards and pressures, from seasonal demand and staffing challenges to financial uncertainty and high guest expectations.
 This panel discussion shares practical strategies to manage stress, build resilience and create supportive environments that sustain both personal well-being and long-term business success.

-Presented by: Jane Rusbridge (Blackstrap Glamping Resort), Toni Klassen (Canadian Mental Health Association), & Dean Kreutzer (Over the Hill Orchard and Winery)
+Presented by: Jane Rusbridge (Blackstrap Glamping Resort), Toni Klassen (Canadian Mental Health Association), & Dean Kreutzer (Over the Hill Orchards and Winery)

 March